-This year’s edition of Hooked on School Days will take place from February 12 to February 16, 2018.
+This year’s edition of Hooked on School Days is taking place from February 17 to 21, 2020.
 This campaign aims to remind students, parents, people working in the education system, employers and regional stakeholders that they are all indispensable and have a role to play to encourage students to stay in school.

 As a mark of solidarity, the public has been invited to proudly wear the green and white ribbon that symbolizes the event.

 Symbolism of the Hooked on School Days ribbon